Activists are preparing to petition the Iraq Inquiry to ask Mr Blair “tough questions” when appears tomorrow.

 38 Degrees has a successful history of campaigning on the Iraq Inquiry: in June 2009, just weeks after its launch, we ran a petition calling for the Inquiry to be held in public, rather than behind closed doors, as had been proposed.

 We delivered a copy of the petition to every MP.
 Now, we want to see the Inquiry panel grill Mr Blair about his reasons for taking us to war, so we get the answers we deserve.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.